The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The rules are different for income tax and for corporation tax.
 For corporation tax rules, see the Deduction of interest against property income ― corporation tax rules guidance note.

 Prior to 2017/18 (see below), interest was treated as a revenue expense, whatever the nature of the loan.
 The incidental costs of obtaining loan finance are specifically allowed as revenue costs.

 For income tax purposes, the principle is that interest payable on a loan to buy land or buildings used in the property business, or on loans to fund repairs, improvements or alterations, is an allowable expense.
 Overdraft interest, interest under hire purchase agreements, etc, is also deductible provided the capital funds are used in the rental business.
-This is still the case after 5 April 2017; it is just that the method of relieving the expenses has changed.
+This is still the case after 5 April 2017;

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Working rule agreements are used in the construction industry and similar areas.
 They are national agreements made between trade unions and employers across the country, setting out the terms and conditions that apply to particular categories of hourly paid manual workers.
 The workers concerned are